Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Methodology

 where $y_i = \{cot_i, a_i\}$.
 This strategy ensures diverse responses, guaranteeing sufficient and effective policy exploration.

-\textit{\textbf{Reward Calculation.}} Each sampled response $y_i$ is assigned a scalar reward $R(y_i)$ based on predefined and verifiable criteria, resulting in a reward set $\{r_1, r_2, \ldots, r_G\}$.
-In the context of the creative image selection task, the reward function $R(y_i)$ is composed of two components: a format reward $R_{format}(y_i)$ and an accuracy reward $R_{acc}(y_i)$.
+{\textbf{Reward Calculation.}} Each sampled response $y_i$ is assigned a scalar reward $R(y_i)$ based on predefined and verifiable criteria, resulting in a reward set $\{r_1, r_2, \ldots, r_G\}$.
+In the context of the creative image selection task, the reward function $R(y_i)$ is composed of four components: a format reward $R_{format}(y_i)$, an accuracy reward $R_{acc}(y_i)$, a cot recall reward $R_{rec}(y_i)$ and cot precision reward $R_{prec}(y_i)$.
 The overall reward is defined as follows:

-where $\alpha$ is a weighting coefficient that balances the contributions of the two components.
+where $\alpha_1$,$\alpha_2$,$\alpha_3$ are weighting coefficients that balance the contributions.
 The format reward, $R_{format}(y_i)$, ensures that model responses are both structured and interpretable by enforcing compliance with a specified output format.
-Specifically, it requires the reasoning process to be enclosed within `<think>' tags and the final decision to appear within `<answer>' tags.
+Specifically, it requires the reasoning process to be enclosed within \textit{<think>} tags and the final decision to appear within \textit{<answer>} tags.
 A reward of 1 is granted for full compliance, while any deviation from this structure results in a zero reward.
 The accuracy reward, $R_{acc}(y_i)$, assesses the correctness of the model's predictions relative to the ground truth label.
 For the creative image selection task, it is defined as:

-where $a_i$ denotes the predicted answer and $a_{gt}$ represents the ground truth.
-This binary reward penalizes deviations from the exact ground truth.
+where $a_i$ denotes the predicted answer and $a_{gt}$ the ground truth.
+This binary reward penalizes deviations from the ground truth.

+\textit{\textbf{Reasoning-level rewards.}} $R_{rec}(y_i)$ and $R_{prec}(y_i)$ are designed to explicitly evaluate the quality of the model’s chain-of-thought (CoT) during comparative reasoning.
+Each response $y_i$ contains a structured reasoning trace enclosed in \textit{<think>} tags, which we parse into a set of question--answer pairs.
+For a given sample, we denote the ground-truth CoT annotation and the model-generated CoT as

+where each element $\langle q, a_q \rangle$ consists of a question $q$ (one of Q3--Q10 in Creative Evaluation Protocol) and its corresponding answer $a_q$.
+Here, each question corresponds to one dimension of comparative reasoning.
+We emphasize that we only retain those dimensions where the two images differ in $\mathcal{Q}_{\text{gt}}$, and we encourage the model to reason only over dimensions where it perceives a difference, in order to achieve more efficient reasoning.
+We define the set of correctly answered questions as